isaiapedro/math-study/README.md

 # Resources

+Below I listed some resources that may be helpful for you.

 ### Linear Algebra
 Linear algebra combines multivariate calculus, differential equations, and probability into a widely applicable mathematical theory and system that undergirds many technologies in our lives.